howardxu4/puzzles/README.md

 * B looks the sum and answer: I don't know, and you?
 * A looks the production and say: I don't know either.
 * B then say: if you don't know, I know.
-* A follows: if you know then I know.
+* A follows immediatly: if you know then I know.

 Question
 -----